 In 2018, the U.S. Court of Appeals for the Sixth Circuit (which covers Kentucky) ruled that Title VII of the Civil Rights Act of 1964 prohibits employment discrimination against trans people.
 It also ruled that employers may not use the federal Religious Freedom Restoration Act to justify discrimination against LGBTQ+ people.
-(The case, EEOC v.
-RG and GR Harris Funeral Homes, Inc., has been appealed to the U.S. Supreme Court and was heard in October 2019.)
+The case, EEOC v.
+RG and GR Harris Funeral Homes, Inc., was appealed to the Supreme Court, who ruled on June 15, 2020 that it is illegal to fire someone for being LGBTQ+.